Skip to Main Content

 Photo: © Carly Gaebe / Steadfast Studio

 Kit Frick is a MacDowell Fellow and International Thriller Writers Award finalist from Pittsburgh, Pennsylvania.
 She studied creative writing at Sarah Lawrence College and received her MFA from Syracuse University.
-She is the author of the young adult thrillers Before We Were Sorry (originally published as See All the Stars), All Eyes on Us, I Killed Zoe Spanos, Very Bad People, and The Reunion, as well as the poetry collection A Small Rising Up in the Lungs.
-The Split is her first novel for adults.
+She is the author of the adult suspense novels The Split and Friends and Liars, the young adult thrillers Before We Were Sorry (originally published as See All the Stars), All Eyes on Us, I Killed Zoe Spanos, Very Bad People, and The Reunion, and the poetry collection A Small Rising Up in the Lungs.
 Kit loves a good mystery but has only ever killed her characters.
 Honest.
 Visit Kit online at KitFrick.com and on Instagram @KitFrick.

 Product Details